Top 20 Things To Do in Adelaide With Places to Visit

 Bike Ride through Rymill Park

-Biking is a great and free way to explore Adelaide city and see its beautiful parklands and sights.
+Biking is a great free way to explore Adelaide and its beautiful parklands and sights.
 Hop on a free Adelaide city bike and set off exploring its CBD.
-There are 10 hire points around the city from where you can hire a bike for free.
+There are ten hire points around the city where you can hire a bike for free.
 I did several bike rides and loved cycling through Rymill Park in Adelaide.
-Check out the website where to hire a free bike in Adelaide.
+Check out the website where you can hire a free bike in Adelaide.
+Here is a photo of me cycling in Rymill Park.

 The Adelaide Botanic Gardens